Top Myths and Misconceptions about Pediatric Dentistry

 Pediatric dentistry deals with the oral health care needs of children from infancy through adolescence.
 Pediatric dentists are qualified and experienced in providing care for a child’s gums, mouth, and teeth throughout the different stages of their childhood.
+There are many myths about pediatric dentistry that may be detrimental to your child’s dental health.

 As a parent, beginning early dental care is important so that your child gets a chance to establish a strong relationship with their dentist; one that makes going to the clinic for cleanings and exams a positive experience.
 Nevertheless, it is common for parents to be a little susceptible to or even misinformed about the importance of taking their child to a pediatric dentist, due to the few myths and misconceptions soaring around related to pediatric dentistry.
 The most common pediatric dentistry myths include: